anormang1992/pyastix/README.md

 1. **Parser Module**: Analyzes Python code using AST (Abstract Syntax Tree) to extract structure and relationships
 2. **Graph Module**: Converts the parsed code structure into a visual graph representation
 3. **Web Interface**: Provides an interactive visualization of the graph with search, filtering and code viewing
+4. **Terminal Renderer**: Renders the graph directly in the terminal using text-based graphics

 ## Development